Citrus Quarantine Program (CQP)

 Effective July 31, 2020, bulk citrus fruit may be shipped directly to a packinghouse or processor located within a Huanglongbing (HLB) quarantine area without meeting the ACP-free performance standard, provided that the shipment originates from the immediately adjacent, surrounding Asian citrus psyllid (ACP) bulk citrus regional quarantine zone.
 All shipments of citrus fruit must continue to be fully safeguarded with a tarp or enclosed vehicle while in transit.
 For more information, click here.

-As of October 16, 2020, a total of 2,110 trees and 315 ACP samples have tested positive for the HLB bacterium on a total of 1,525 sites.
-The sites are located in the following counties: Los Angeles, Orange, Riverside, and San Bernardino.
+As of January 8, 2021, a total of 2,243 trees and 325 ACP samples have tested positive for the HLB bacterium on a total of 1,637 sites.
+The sites are located in the following counties: San Diego, Los Angeles, Orange, Riverside, and San Bernardino.

 New!
 The Citrus Pest & Disease Prevention Program (CPDPP) Released a new 30-second Public Service Announcement (PSA), “What If California Citrus Disappeared?”

 And if you haven't seen the County of San Diego's ACP/HLB PSA, click below!

 California Citrus Pest and Disease Prevention Committee (CPDPC)

 endorses “Best Practices for Growers in Response to HLB in California.”

 To provide California citrus growers with a strong toolbox of

 options to protect their orchards from Huanglongbing (HLB), the Citrus